lttng/lttng-ref-traces/README.rst

 A description of each trace should be given in this README.

-The traces are all compressed, xz (`tar xvJf`) seems to be a good fit (1.5MB for a 16MB trace, compared to 2.5MB with gz and 2.2MB with bz2).
+The traces are all compressed with the tar.xz format (`tar xvJf` to extract), the archives contain a directory of the same name (without the suffix) that contains all the trace files/folders

 List of traces
 ==============